lieb/postdove/doc/building.md

 besides the usual developer tools like *git* and editors that would be familiar to any UNIX/Linux based developer.

+**NOTE:**
-**NOTE:** The command lines below assume *Fedora* or *RHEL* packaging.
+	The command lines below assume *Fedora* or *RHEL* packaging.
 	Use the appropriate packaging tools for other distributions such as *apt* for Debian or Debian based distributions such as *Ubuntu*.

-The two primary tools and libraries are the *go* toolchain and the *Sqlite3* libraries and utilities.
+The two primary tools and libraries are the *GO* toolchain and the *Sqlite3* libraries and utilities.
 ```
 # dnf install golang sqlite sqlite-libs libdbi-dbd-sqlite
 ```
-The *go* compiler uses its *cgo* package to build the linkage to the *sqlite* libraries.
+The *GO* compiler uses its *cgo* package to build the linkage to the *sqlite* libraries.
 This requires the *C* compiler (gcc) and friends installed.
 This document assumes the developer already has these tools installed